slobentanzer/causality_perspective_2023/manuscript.md

 While there are doubts as regards the reasoning capabilities of our most advanced LLMs, GPT arguably “understands” language very well already, to the point where it can flawlessly communicate and also synthesise information [@doi:10.1038/d41586-023-02361-7].
 This is what the term "foundation model" implies: the model has derived a generalisable representation of language, a tool that can be fine-tuned for a variety of language-related tasks.
 This behaviour is not possible without assuming some form of causality, even if it is not explicitly encoded in the model.
-In this light, what are the reasons to be skeptical about the capacity of molecular foundation models to understand the "grammar" of the cell?
+In this light, what are the reasons to be sceptical about the capacity of molecular foundation models to understand the "grammar" of the cell?

 For one, large transformer models are not explainable due to their large number of parameters and non-linearities.
 As such, there is no way to scrutinise their reasoning beyond the output they produce.